 About our program

-The Clinical Musician Certification Program (CMCP) is an independent study program that leads to certification as a therapeutic musician, with the title Certified Clinical Musician (CCM).
+The Clinical Musician Certification Program (CMCP) is an independent study program that leads to certification as a certified therapeutic musician, with the title Certified Clinical Musician (CCM).
 The program has students and graduates throughout the United States, Canada and around the world.
 The program is based on scientific studies of the effect of sound and avoids mysticism and speculation.
 CMCP respects the private individual spirituality of its students, so the materials are deliberately religion neutral, compatible with all belief systems (including Judeo-Christian beliefs). encouraging students to study therapeutic music ministry in light of their own individual belief systems.

 The course is appropriate for intermediate and skilled musicians alike who want the flexibility of self-paced independent study at a reasonable cost with no required meeting times or travel.
-(Beginning music students are encouraged to learn basic skills before beginning clinical musician studies.
-For beginning harpists, we recommend Verlene Schermer's Harp Newbies lesson series.)
+Students must be comfortable and have basic skills with their instrument.
+(Beginning music skills are not taught in CMCP.)
 While students work independently to complete the course, they are not alone.
-They receive personalized support from an experienced mentor and the program director.
-Recorded conferences calls provide expanded educational opportunities on multiple topics to students and graduates of the program.
+They receive personalized support from an experienced CMCP authorized mentor and the program director.
+Videos and recorded conferences calls provide expanded educational opportunities on multiple topics to students and graduates of the program.
 Online book studies and roundtables provide opportunity to connect with other students and graduates of CMCP.

 Students who are graduates of another clinical music training program or who have extensive experience in playing at the bedside in a clinical setting may qualify for a Modified Requirements Track by meeting the prerequisites.
 Please contact the home office for more details.

 The Clinical Musician Certification Program (CMCP) was developed in 2002 by Laurie Riley, a pioneer in the field of clinical music.
 It has been accredited by the National Standards Board for Therapeutic Musicians (NSBTM) since 2008.
-As the current director, I am building upon the strong foundation laid down by Laurie Riley and Dee Sweeney, CCM, who directed the program from 2007 to 2015.
-I am an active therapeutic musician and Vibroacoustic Harp Therapy Practitioner in Montana.
-Our mentors, located throughout the United States, Canada, and Italy, are certified therapeutic musicians who bring many years of collective experience in the field from various backgrounds.
+CMCP continues to build on the solid foundation established by Laurie Riley's original course.
+CMCP mentors, located throughout the United States, Canada, and Italy, are Certified Clinical Musicians who bring many years of collective experience in the field from various backgrounds.